imranbarbhuiya/pagination.djs/readme.md

 pagination.buttons = { prev: new MessageButton(), next: new MessageButton() };
 ```

-If you are adding an extra button then make sure it's key isn't `first`, `prev`, `next`, or `last` or it'll be used as to paginate between different pages.
+If you are adding an extra button then make sure it's key isn't `first`, `prev`, `next`, or `last` or it'll be used to paginate between different pages.

 #### Add Action row